-Policy coordination

-To what extent can the government coordinate conflicting objectives into a coherent policy?
+15.2 Policy coordination To what extent can the government coordinate conflicting objectives into a coherent policy?
 As many policies have conflicting objectives, reflect competing political interests and affect other policies, the government has to ensure that its overall policy is coherent.

-Successful coordination should:

-- · assure that trade-offs between policy goals are well balanced - · introduce horizontal forms of coordination to mediate between different departments of the state administration - ascribe responsibilities in a transparent manner to avoid the negligence of tasks, redundancies or friction between different government branches.

-Various coordination styles - hierarchic-bureaucratic, informal-network, personalist, centralized, decentralized etc. - are possible and may be functionally equivalent.
+Successful coordination should: assure that trade-offs between policy goals are well balanced introduce horizontal forms of coordination to mediate between different departments of the state administration ascribe responsibilities in a transparent manner to avoid the negligence of tasks, redundancies or friction between different government branches.
+Various coordination styles- hierarchic-bureaucratic, informal-network, personalist, centralized, decentralized etc. - are possible and may be functionally equivalent.
 What matters is their impact on policy coherence.
+The government coordinates conflicting objectives effectively and acts in a coherent manner.
 The government tries to coordinate conflicting objectives, but with limited success.
-Friction, redundancies and gaps in task assignment are significant.
+Friction, redundan- cies and gaps in task assignment are significant.
 The government mostly fails to coordinate between conflicting objectives.
 Different parts of the government tend to compete among each other, and some policies have counterproductive effects on other policies.
 The government fails to coordinate conflicting objectives.
 Its policies thwart and damage each other.
 The executive is fragmented into rival fiefdoms that counteract each other.

-15.3 | An

-Anti-corruption policy

-To what extent does the government successfully contain corruption?
+15.3 Anti-corruption policy To what extent does the government successfully contain corruption?
 Please elaborate whether adequate institutional arrangements exist to implement an anti-corruption policy and if they successfully contribute to an effective prosecution of corruption.
-In your answer, you should indicate if the government implements and monitors the following integrity mechanisms:

-- · auditing of state spending

-- · regulation of party financing

-- · citizen and media access to information

-- accountability of officeholders including asset declarations, conflict of interest rules, codes of conduct

-- · transparent public procurement system

-Note: Please be aware that the Corruption Perceptions Index (CPI) of Transparency International uses the data and information given in response to questions 3.3 and 15.3 for their assessments.
+In your answer, you should indicate if the government implements and monitors the following integrity mechanisms: auditing of state spending regulation of party financing citizen and media access to information accountability of officeholders including asset declarations, conflict of interest rules, codes of conduct transparent public procurement system Note: Please be aware that the Corruption Perceptions Index (CPI) of Transparency International uses the data and information given in response to questions 3.3 and 15.3 for their assessments.
 To avoid circularity of assessments, please do not base your evaluation of the success of anti-corruption policy on the CPI.
 The government is successful in containing corruption, and all integrity mechanisms are in place and effective.
 The government is often successful in containing corruption.
 Most integrity mechanisms are in place, but some are functioning only with limited effectiveness.

-The government is only partly willing and able to contain corruption, while the few integrity mechanisms implemented are mostly ineffective.
+Intervention 9 The government is often successful in containing corruption.
+Most integrity mechanisms are in place, but some are functioning only with limited effectiveness.
+7 The government is only partly willing and able to contain corruption, while the few integrity mechanisms implemented are mostly ineffective.
+4 3 2